 At sunset, you'll visit the famous Mehtab Bagh—Moonlight Garden—to admire the setting sun over the Taj Mahal and admire the reflection of what is arguably India's most iconic building in the Yamuna River.

-Day 7: Agra to Jaipur via Fatehpur Sikri
+Day 7: Transfer to Jaipur via Fatehpur Sikri

 This morning, you have the option to stay in bed and relax or wake up early to visit the Taj Mahal to see the changing colors of the sunrise reflected in the marble of this impressive monument.